 What's Included in a Meal Membership?

 Each membership comes with a combination of meals and dining dollars.
 Meals, often referred to as swipes or meal swipes, can be used during meal periods in PJ's Restaurant in the Student Union.
 A meal is deducted every time you enter PJ's.
-Meal exchanges, the equivalent of a meal swipe, are available during hours of operation at the Pitt-Stop and are also available during lunch and dinner at Tso Good in the Tuck Shop.
+Meal exchanges, the equivalent of a meal swipe, are available during regular hours of operation at the Pitt-Stop, Pizza Pitt, Daily Grind, and Tuck Shop (Grill 27, Freshens & Tso Good).
 Students are able to use one meal swipe per meal period, for a maximum of four swipes per day.
 The four meal periods are: breakfast (7-11 a.m.), lunch (11 a.m.-4 p.m.), dinner (4-7 p.m.), and late-night (7-11 p.m.).
 Residential meal plans include a specific number of meals each week.
 Weekly meal allocations are reset every Sunday morning at approximately 2 a.m.

 Dining dollars spend like cash (dollar-for-dollar) at any of the campus eateries including the Tuck Shop, the Pitt Stop, Pizza Pitt, and The Daily Grind.
 Students can also use their dining dollars to purchase meals in PJ's at a special rate (guest meals do not apply).
 The Dining Dollar amount included with each membership is for the entire semester.
 Other features included with residential meal memberships include:

 - Meal Exchanges

 For students who don't have time to have a sit-down meal in PJ's, meal exchanges offer an opportunity to purchase a meal from one of the retail locations using a swipe.
 This also helps students conserve their dining dollars.
 Meal exchanges are available during regular hours of operation at all retail locations: Pitt-Stop, Pizza Pitt, Daily Grind, and Tuck Shop (Grill 27, Freshens & Tso Good).
-One meal exchange or meal swipe can be used per meal period.
-Items included in an exchange vary by location.
-View the meal exchange menu here.
+One meal exchange (meal swipe) can be used per meal period.
+Items included in an exchange vary by location and can be viewed here.